 Once you have your KPIs, the next step is to identify the specific quantitative measurements you will track.
 Often, we find that companies overlook this step because the objectives and KPIs seem to sum it all up.
 However, this is where the rubber meets the road in having a plan to track the performance of your efforts.

-Continuing with our examples, some possible metrics could include:
+Continuing with our measurement plan examples, some possible metrics could include:

 Drive community engagement:

 Now that you have your list of metrics, it’s time to go through and confirm which are already set up for tracking and which you will need to set up.
 This usually involves checking sources such as:

 This could also include reports from your sales team or offline activity such as event attendance.

 Whether you or someone else handles the implementation, it’s important to spell out exactly how each metric will be reported as well as any specific audience segments to isolate.